google/WebFundamentals/src/content/en/updates/2014/12/web-animation-playback.md

-You can also call the `reverse()` method, which is normally equivalent to inverting the current `playbackRate` (mutiply by -1).
+You can also call the `reverse()` method, which is normally equivalent to inverting the current `playbackRate` (multiply by -1).
 There are a couple of special cases, however:

 * If the change caused by the `reverse()` method would cause the running animation to effectively end, the `currentTime` is also inverted - e.g., if a brand new animation is reversed, the whole animation will play backwards